Experience. Fortitude. Commitment.

 Important Information To Know About Blood Alcohol Content

-Under Florida law, DUI is determined with an unlawful blood alcohol content (BAC) of .08% or above.
-With a BAC of .07-.09% you have reduced judgment and self-control and your caution, reasoning and memory are impaired.
+Under Florida law, DUI is determined by an unlawful blood alcohol content (BAC) of .08% or above.
+With a BAC of .07% to .09%, you have reduced judgment and self-control, and your caution, reasoning and memory are impaired.
 At this level, you will probably believe you are functioning better than you are.
 Of course, the effects of alcohol consumption are greatly influenced by individual variations among users.
 Some users may become intoxicated at a much lower BAC level depending on factors like body weight and food intake.

 On this page, you’ll find information about the typical effects of alcohol at various concentrations in the body.
 If you have questions or want to discuss DUI charges, contact Janet E. Johnson, P.A., for a free initial consultation.
-Just call 904-820-3455.
+Just call the firm at 904-820-3455.

 Impairment Level And Expected Corresponding Effects